Rank-sparsity decomposition for planted quasi clique recovery: Experiments

 \subsection{Recovery from varying edge density and random noise}

-Theorem \ref{special} shows that convex programming can recover an incoherent, low-rank noisy matrix with a reasonable level of missing entries.
-In the next experiment, we determined, experimentally, the maximum tolerable level of diversionary edges (noise) that can be added along with the minimum observing probability (edge density) required for perfect recovery.
+Theorem \ref{main} states that convex programming can recover an incoherent, low-rank noisy matrix with a reasonable level of missing entries.
+In the next experiment, we determined, experimentally, the maximum tolerable level of diversionary edges (noise) that can be added along with the minimum (edge density) probability within the planted quasi clique that is required for a perfect recovery.
 The set-up follows the previous experiment with $n = 100 \text{ and } 200$.
 In both cases, the $\gamma$-clique size, $n_c$, was $85$ and $170$ respectively.
 The results of this experiment is presented in Figures \ref{rhovsgamma100} and \ref{rhovsgamma200}.
+In both figures, the probability of the edge connectivity within the planted quasi clique ($\gamma$) is plotted on the $x$-axis against the probablity of adding a diversionary edge on the $y$-axis.
+As above, the heatmap shows the probablity of recovery for each instance of the experiment.
+White area shows perfect recovery while black implies no recovery.
 In both cases, we observed a phase transition, whereby the probability of recovery jumps from zero to one as $\gamma$ reached a particular threshold.
 This is in agreement with our theoretical claim that when $\gamma \geq \frac{c_0 \mu r \log n}{n}$, for some constant $c_0 >0$, exact recovery is guaranteed.
 In addition, we recorded complete failure when the probability of adding a random noise, $\rho,$ is greater than or equal to $0.6$, i.e, when $\rho \geq 0.6$.
 This implies that when the random noise becomes too much, recovery becomes impossible.
-As a conclusion, no $\gamma$-clique of any size can be recovered by our method when $\gamma$ is less than the recovery threshold (i.e, the edge density of the planted $\gamma$-clique to be recovered is too low), the size of the planted $\gamma$-clique is too small or $\rho \geq 0.6$ meaning the random noise is too much.
+As a conclusion, no $\gamma$-clique of any size can be recovered by our method when $\gamma$ is less than the recovery threshold (i.e, the edge density of the planted $\gamma$-clique to be recovered is too low), the size of the planted $\gamma$-clique is too small or the probability of adding a diversionary edges is too large (i.e $\rho \geq 0.6$).